sundeepbassi/The-Wellbeing-Retreat/README.md

 [Free Formatter](https://www.freeformatter.com/html-formatter.html)

+My mentor recommeded that I check the resposiveness of the site and look into media queries again to ensure the site is responsive on all devices.

+The following were checked belowed.

+(1) For larger to medium screen size from 1200px wide and down.
+I had to add a #welcome id for this section.
+The code was taken from the love running video from the Code Institute.

+(2)

  **|Unfixed Bugs**
 I tried to remove the #meditation and the right-about-med in the css code as I had changed the layout of the site and did not need these.
 I found when I removed them that the webpage became miss shaped therefore I decided to leave them in.